Responding to God With Faith

 Poor people often have stronger faith than rich people do.
 People beset by constant trials often know they have no hope except God, no choice but to trust him.
 Statistics show that poor people give a higher percentage of their income to the church than rich people do.
 It appears that their faith (even though not perfect) is more consistent.

-The greatest enemy of faith, it seems, is when all goes well.
+Often, the greatest enemy of faith is when all goes well.
 People are tempted to think that it was by their strength or their intelligence that they achieved as much as they have.
 They lose their sense of child-like dependence on God.
 They rely on what they have, rather than on God.

 Poor people are in a better position to learn that life on this planet is full of questions, and God is the least questionable thing they have.
 They trust in him because all else has proven itself to be untrustworthy.
 Money, health, and friends are all fickle.
 We cannot depend on them.